rainbow-me/rainbowkit/.github/CONTRIBUTING.md

 The first time a PR with a changeset is merged after a release, a new PR will automatically be created called `chore: version packages`.
 Any subsequent PRs with changesets will automatically update this existing version packages PR.
 Merging this PR is the first step of the release process.

 ## Releasing to npm

+**This section is only relevant for library maintainers who are releasing new versions of the library.**

 When you’re ready to publish, the `chore: version packages` PR should be reviewed to double check that the version number(s) are correct and that the release notes are correct.
 Since we’re currently in beta, version numbers should remain within the `v0.x` range.